 - It can reduce procrastination.

-- It can reduce some of the negative effects of procrastination, such as stress.
+- It can reduce some of the negative effects of procrastination, and especially the mental and emotional ones, like stress.

 Self-compassion can achieve this through various mechanisms, such as helping people regulate their emotions in a positive way, which reduces negative emotions, including those that can lead to procrastination.
 As such, self-compassion is can be useful for dealing with procrastination cycles that revolve around negative emotions, and the benefits of self-compassion in this context are similar to those of related techniques, such as self-forgiveness for past procrastination.